Convergence and Rates for Hamilton-Jacobi Equations with Kirchoff Junction Conditions: Abstract

 \section{Abstract}

-We obtain rates of convergence for two approximation schemes of time-independent and time-dependent Hamilton-Jacobi equations on networks with Kirchoff junction conditions.
+We investigate rates of convergence for two approximation schemes of time-independent and time-dependent Hamilton-Jacobi equ-ations with Kirchoff junction conditions.
 We analyze the vanishing viscosity limit and monotone finite-difference schemes.
 Following recent work of Lions and Souganidis, we impose no convexity assumptions on the Hamiltonians.
-For stationary Hamilton-Jacobi equations, we obtain the optimal $\epsilon^{\frac{1}{2}}$ rate, while we obtain an $\epsilon^{\frac{1}{6}}$ rate for approximations of the Cauchy problem.
-In addition, we present a number of new techniques of independent interest, including a simplified comparison proof for the Cauchy problem and an equivalent definition of the Kirchoff junction condition.
+For stationary Hamilton-Jacobi equations, we obtain the classical $\epsilon^{\frac{1}{2}}$ rate, while we obtain an $\epsilon^{\frac{1}{7}}$ rate for approximations of the Cauchy problem.
+In addition, we present a number of new techniques of independent interest, including a quantified comparison proof for the Cauchy problem and an equivalent definition of the Kirchoff junction condition.